Search with Sense: Teaching Ethical AI Research Skills

 Available starting March 24, 2026

-You’ll practice using these AI tools, explore how to model ethical decision-making, and create engaging lesson plans that help students stay grounded in good research habits.
-Through guided hands-on activities, you’ll gain the skills and confidence to support research instruction that is informed, thoughtful, and aligned with academic integrity.
+Through guided, hands-on activities, you’ll practice using these tools, model ethical decision-making, and create engaging lesson plans that help students stay grounded in strong research habits and academic integrity.
+You’ll leave with the skills and confidence to support research instruction that is informed, thoughtful, and responsible.

-This course is part of a 3-course certification series, AI Literacy in Schools.
-You may register for each course in the series individually, or register for the full series with a $100 discount.
+This course is part of a three-course certification series, AI Literacy in Schools .
+You may register for each course individually or enroll in the full series at a $100 discount.

 ENROLL NOW